gvwilson/sdxjs/promises/index.md

 -   Why didn't this work?
     1. We don't use `return` with pledges, we call `resolve` or `reject`
     2. We haven't done anything that defers execution
--   Our original motivating example got this right…
+    -   Our original motivating example got this right
 -   A more complex example showing how to chain things

 <%- include('/_inc/multi.html', {pat: 'use-pledge-chained.*', fill: 'js out'}) %>